One-stop marketing designed to be:

 When I found myself creating a full-service marketing agency with a whole team of people ready to market specifically for professional services firms, we of course needed a logo, branding, and website!
 You can find out how the name and design came about on the Jenesis blog.

-Benson & Douglas Independent Plumbing Inspectors is my husband's business - and this might be my favorite work I've ever done.
-We wanted a vintage ranger-style patch look and went from there.
-The red in the logo simultaneously represents a quality seal of approval feel and an old-school plumbing valve handle.
-He's carving out his own niche of 100% third-party, unbiased plumbing-only inspections to ensure integrity and protect people's health and safety.
+Some of my favorite work I've ever done.
+Vintage ranger-style patch look where the red in the logo simultaneously represents a quality seal of approval feel and an old-school plumbing valve handle.
+Full branding, website, and social media graphics design.

 Caroline first hired me a few years ago for her architectural firm branding and had me revamp it to what you see here - hand-drawn logo, lettering, & iconography; color scheme; business cards; etc. to include some specific shapes she loves and uses in her work, the centerline symbol out of her initials and isometric grid, even incorporating inspiration from one of her favorite painters.
 It was extra crucial that her branding fit her personality and approach to work and life to attract clients.